Making the Case for an Integrated Energy Market in the Southeastern US

 Gauging the political realities

 The carbon emissions improvements would not be as strong, however, at only one-third of the RTO scenario.
-That’s primarily because renewable energy’s growth will remain challenging without a more flexible and regionally coordinated system to balance the intermittency of wind and solar power through geographic diversity and a greater range of hydropower dams, new battery storage, and other balancing resources.
+That’s primarily because renewable energy’s growth will remain challenging without a more flexible and regionally coordinated system to balance the intermittency of wind and solar power through geographic diversity and a broader range of hydropower dams, new battery storage and other balancing resources.

 Whether or not the Southeast will see an integrated market is an open question.
-Legislators in North and South Carolina have launched efforts to explore creating an RTO, largely driven by large power consumers seeking cheaper and cleaner electricity options than what are available from utilities today, said Bryn Baker, director of policy innovation for the Renewable Energy Buyers Alliance trade group.
+Legislators in North and South Carolina have launched efforts to explore creating an RTO, driven by large power consumers seeking cheaper and cleaner electricity options than what are available from utilities today, said Bryn Baker, director of policy innovation for the Renewable Energy Buyers Alliance trade group.

 But whether other states will join in this effort remains to be seen.
 Two decades ago, when the country's other ISOs and RTOs were formed, Southeast utilities failed to reach an agreement that would have created a similar structure.
 A report from the Federal Energy Regulatory Commission, which created and regulates ISOs and RTOs with its Order 2000, indicates the failure was due to unwillingness from the four different utility groups to align their separate market proposals into a unified structure.

-What’s more, how an RTO is organized and governed will play a critical role in how effective it will be.
+What’s more, how an RTO is organized and governed will play a critical role in determining how effective it will be.
 A market controlled and operated by vertically integrated utilities is far less likely to impose competitive measures on its members than one controlled by an independent board of directors, for instance.

-“Utilities have a clear interest in preserving their monopolies,” which allows them to pass the cost of new power plants, transmission lines and other capital investments on to their ratepayers, O'Doyle said.
+“Utilities have a clear interest in preserving their monopolies,” which allows them to pass the cost of new power plants, transmission lines and other capital investments on to their ratepayers, according to O'Boyle.
 “A push for independent oversight of a market should come from someone else, and policy stakeholders like FERC."